NewthingAde/AmazonCloneChallange/README.md

 ## Continued development
 I will love to focus more on the Backend and Database for the project and other projects too.

+## Deployement
+I deploy the website on Github and host it on Firebase.

 ### My Installation steps